 On the other hand, sometimes you have the horse that isn’t switching its leads properly, or isn’t getting round enough, or is in some way not performing up to its owner’s expectations.
 In these cases, invariably, owners and trainers will conclude that something is wrong with the horse.
 And, sometimes when I examine that horse, I can find that something is wrong, and treat accordingly.

 But not always.
 Sometimes I trot that horse up and down and try to see where the problem is.
 I may flex a limb, make the horse go in circles, or do something else to try to make him show me where he’s lame, and sometimes I still can’t find much of anything at all.
 There might be some change after a local anesthetic block; maybe then the problem will seem to switch legs.
 Maybe I’ll take some X-rays, or advise a bone scan; sometimes even those tests don’t let me know what’s up.
 (Maybe the horse is normal, but, for some reason, some owners and trainers don’t like to be told that.)
 After all the time, effort, and expense, I end up scratching my head.
-And, to be frank, when your veterinarian is scratching his head, it’s not a good confidence-builder.
+And, to be frank, when your veterinarian is scratching his or her head, it’s not a good confidence-builder.

 The thing is, when it comes to lameness, we veterinarians are mostly trying to find something objective on which to hang our diagnostic hats.
 We’re looking for a bobbing head, a lifting pelvis, a funny leg swing, or some other clue that something is wrong.
 Happily, since horses tend to be fairly predictable in the way that they move when a leg hurts (e.g., “head up on the bad leg, down on the good leg”), we can often assert, with some confidence, based on patterns of head, pelvis, and leg movement, that we know in which leg a horse is lame.

-Even though that’s an objective approach, the problem is that the human eye isn’t very reliable in recording and processing information.
+Even though that’s a fairly objective approach, the problem is that the human eye isn’t very reliable in recording and processing information.
 As a result, studies have shown that veterinarians tend not to be very consistent in their observations of lame horses.
 That is, one veterinarian may think a horse is lame in one leg, whereas another might pick another limb (or limbs) as the culprit.
 That happens, because, among other reasons, we measure the things that we’re looking for with our eyes.

 Everyone should be willing to admit that their eyes are fallible.
 People see mirages, they have hallucinations, and they can be fooled by optical illusions.
 They can see what they want to see.
 And, even when they work perfectly, eyes are not nearly as good as recording optical information as are mechanical devices; that’s why you like to take pictures!

 It’s a very clever bit of technology, combining two accelerometers (devices that measure acceleration, in this case measuring the up and down movements of the head and pelvis), a gyroscope, (a device for measuring or maintaining orientation, in this case the orientation in space of the right fore limb), Bluetooth technology (for sending data over short distances), and a proprietary computer program to collect and analyze all of the data.
-These devices are much more accurate at recording the movements of the head, pelvis, and limb than is the human eye; the human eye is sampling about 20 times per second, whereas the Lameness Locator takes 200 samples per second.
+These devices are muchmore accurate at recording the movements of the head, pelvis, and limb than is the human eye; the human eye is sampling about 20 times per second, whereas the Lameness Locator takes 200 samples per second.

 It’s pretty easy to come up with potential applications.
 Certainly, it’s something that can be used to assist routine lameness examinations.
 Prepurchase examinations would seem to be a likely use; you’re worried if a horse is lame when you buy it, so why not try to be as precise as you can in seeing if he really is?
 And perhaps you’d like to have a record of how your horse is moving, so you can have some information for comparison at a later time, when you think that something might be wrong.